mhbeals/mhwood.github.io/histories/trove.md

 genealogical research.
 A history of these changes is recorded, allowing staff to roll-back vandalism, and the web interface searches both the original OCR and corrections to it.
-Articles that have or have not undergone manual corrections can be filtered using the web-interface facet “has:corrections”, while the API will return the number of corrections and the last date the article was modified.
+Articles that have or have not undergone manual corrections can be filtered using the web interface facet “has:corrections”, while the API will return the number of corrections and the last date the article was modified.